 Patrol Operations Division

-The men and women of the Patrol Operations Division, commanded by Major Melanie Watts, perform the most visible and recognized functions of the Bowling Green Police Department.
+The men and women of the Patrol Operations Division perform the most visible and recognized functions of the Bowling Green Police Department.
 We are the ones that respond to citizen's needs.
 We are seen on the streets behind the wheel of a police car, looking for a lost child, comforting the victim of a crime or arresting an intoxicated driver.

 Our officers serve the approximate 63,000 citizens who reside in an expanse of thirty-five square miles that is known as Bowling Green, as well our many visitors who travel to our city daily for work and recreational purposes.